AU-BCE-EE/ALFAM2-data/README.md

 pdat <- data.table::fread('ALFAM2_plot.csv.gz')
 ```

-Once these two data frames are created, they can be combined (if needed) with `base::merge()` or `data.table::merge()` function.
+Once these two data frames (tables) are created, they can be combined (if needed) with `base::merge()` or `data.table::merge()` function.

 ```
 cdat <- merge(idat, pdat, by = c('pid', 'pmid'))
 ```

-The `by` argument is optional here, but it is good practice to be aware of the columns used for merging.
+(The `by` argument is optional here, but it is good practice to be aware of the columns used for merging.)

-In Python, the `read_cvs()` function from the pandas package can be used to read the compressed files directly.
+In Python, the `read_csv()` function from the pandas package can be used to read the compressed files directly.

 ```
 import pandas as pd